 Disc fusion, or sometimes known as spinal fusion, is a surgical procedure designed to correct issues within the vertebrae.
 During the procedure, Dr. Subramanian performs what is basically welding.
 He fuses together two or more vertebrae so they heal into a single bone.
 This eliminates pain during movement and/or restores stability to the rest of the spine.

 Dr. Subramanian only performs spinal surgery when the source of a patient’s pain can be directly pinpointed.
-He may use imaging tests, scans or MRIs to do so.
+He may use imaging tests, scans, or MRIs to do so.

-Spinal fusion may relieve some of the following back symptoms:
+Disc fusion may relieve some of the following back symptoms:

 - Degenerative disk disease

 - Herniated disk